Euler class groups and motivic stable cohomotopy: Segre classes and Euler class groups

 \section{Segre classes and Euler class groups}

-In this section, we finally connect with other classical results.
+In this section, we connect the results of the previous two sections with classical results involving Euler class groups.
 Section~\ref{ss:Segreclasshomomorphism} is devoted to construction of the homomorphism from Euler class groups to motivic cohomotopy; the main result is Theorem~\ref{thm:comparison}.
-In Section~\ref{ss:applications} we establish some applications of this comparison result: we compare Euler class groups, weak Euler class groups, Chow-Witt groups and Chow groups in certain situations.
+In Section~\ref{ss:applications} we establish some applications of this comparison result: we compare Euler class groups, weak Euler class groups, Chow--Witt groups and Chow groups in certain situations.